uptane/uptane-standard/uptane-standard.md

 The filename used to identify the latest known image (i.e., the file to request from the primary) SHALL be determined as follows:

-1. Load the targets metadata file from the director repository.
+1. Load the Targets metadata file from the Director repository.
-2. Find the targets metadata associated with this ECU identifier.
+2. Find the Targets metadata associated with this ECU identifier.
-3. Construct the image filename using the rule in {{metadata_filename_rules}}, or use the download URL specified in the director metadata.
+3. Construct the Image filename using the rule in {{metadata_filename_rules}}, or use the download URL specified in the Director metadata.
-4. If there is no targets metadata about this image, abort the update cycle and report that there is no such image.
-Otherwise, download the image (up to the number of bytes specified in the targets metadata), and verify that its hashes match the targets metadata.
+4. If there is no Targets metadata about this image, abort the update cycle and report that there is no such image.
+Otherwise, download the image (up to the number of bytes specified in the Targets metadata), and verify that its hashes match the Targets metadata.

 When the primary responds to the download request, the ECU SHALL overwrite its current image with the downloaded image from the primary.